weizman/temp-website/page-what-is-a-realm-in-js.md

 ### 2) A [global object](https://tc39.es/ecma262/#sec-global-object) (and [intrinsic objects](https://tc39.es/ecma262/#sec-well-known-intrinsic-objects))

-After having a proper environment for javascript programs to execute within, they also need to be able to perform advanced operations, including but not limited to platform based ones.
+After having a proper environment for JavaScript programs to execute within, they also need to be able to perform advanced operations, including but not limited to platform based ones.

 The global object provides access to builtins such as different intrinsics, objects, APIs, etc (whether platform specific or not) that enrich and utilize it to be richer and more useful.